elias-bina/manual-sort/README.md

 There is a tournament sort only (for now) feature:
 The algorithm stores automatically the results of your comparisons in a `.cmp_sav` file, and by adding the cli option "resume", you can use a pre-existing `.cmp_sav` file to bypass already made comparisons

+There is an `expand-cmp-list.py` which allows to add some terms to your existing comparisons list

 # TODO:

+- Add an "error checker" which looks at a comparisons file, and check that the comparisons with the winrate differences are the most wrong according to the comparison are re-manually check

 - Have a real modules organization (global variables bad bla bla bla)

 - Align all algorithms CLI API by creating a library (for example at least the resume option)

-- Create a "comparison file updater" which allows to add some elements to the saved comparisons (or add it in the CLI API ?), and modify manually some comparisons

 - Create an option to display the results by winrate whatever the algorithm is